 Pucked Off was such an amazing read.
 This was not a typical hockey/sport romance, I honestly didn't expect how deep and emotional the book was going to be.
 Lance was such an intriguing character, he puts up this front as this fun-loving player, when deep down he is so broken and damaged by demons of his past.
-My heart broke for him as his past and childhood abuse was revealed, and I really just wanted to hug him.
+My heart broke for him as his past childhood abuse was revealed, and I really just wanted to hug him.
 Poppy was also a wonderful character; I thought she was very sweet and kind, who understood Lance and helped balance him out.
 The romance between him and Poppy was so well done as it was a unique second chance romance.
-Their chemistry was really amazing and their the sexy times were scorching hot, but it was the emotional connection was what was most impactful.
-It was so wonderful to read how their relationship grew, and how his relationship with Poppy helped Lance be able to heal, become a better person, and find love.
-I definitely recommend readers to checkout Pucked Off, the book is part of a series, but it can be read as a standalone.
+Their chemistry was really amazing and their sexy times were scorching hot, but it was their emotional connection that was most impactful.
+It was so wonderful to read how their relationship grew, and how Lance's relationship with Poppy helped him be able to heal, become a better person, and find love.
+I definitely recommend readers to checkout Pucked Off.
+The book is part of the Pucked series, but it can be read as a standalone.

 A Duke by Default by Alyssa Cole